-Troy Andre is in his ninth year as CU's assistant sports information director/internet managing editor, as he joined the Buffalo staff in July 2003 from the University of Minnesota-Duluth.
+Troy Andre is in his 13th year as CU's assistant sports information director/internet managing editor, as he joined the Buffalo staff in July 2003 from the University of Minnesota-Duluth.

-In March of 2006, he served as the Media Coordinator for the first and second rounds of the NCAA Women's Baskteball Tournament at the Pepsi Center in Denver.
-The past four summers he has worked as a stringer for Major League Baseball Advanced Media at Coors Field for Colorado Rockies games, where he logs play-by-play for MLB.com's interactive Gameday platform.
+In March of 2012, he served as the Media Coordinator for the first and second rounds of the NCAA Women's Basketball Tournament in Boulder. it was his second go-around in that role as he also headed media operations for the 2006 event at the Pepsi Center in Denver.
+The past nine summers he has worked as a stringer for Major League Baseball Advanced Media at Coors Field for Colorado Rockies games, where he logs play-by-play for MLB.com's interactive Gameday platform.

 He graduated in 1996 from the University of Northern Colorado with a bachelor's degree in journalism and mass communication with an emphasis in public relations and advertising.
 He attended graduate school at North Dakota State University, majoring in mass communication, and worked for two years as a graduate assistant in NDSU's sports information office between 1996 and 1998.

 At UNC, he worked two years in the Bears' sports information office as a student assistant, and also was a sports reporter for the Greeley Tribune, a job he actually started in high school and held for over five years.
 He covered the Denver Broncos training camp as a beat reporter for the Tribune, and later would work as a summer intern for the Broncos in 1996 following his senior year in college.